-This program area, which totals \$255.8 million, includes projects that both enhance service for existing riders and attracts new riders to the system.
-System Enhancements account for approximately 6.8% of the MBTA capital program.
-The majority of these funds are devoted to the rehabilitation of North Station, the Fairmount Corridor Improvements project, and the expansion of existing parking facilities throughout the system.
+This program area, which totals \$179.6 million, includes projects that both enhance service for existing riders and attracts new riders to the system.
+System Enhancements account for approximately 4.9% of the MBTA capital program.

 SYSTEM ENHANCEMENT-SUBWAY

 The majority of this effort is invested in the construction of the North Station Transportation Center, serving the Orange and Green Lines.
 The useful life of stations can be found under the Subway Stations section of this document.